Skip to main

 Look Up and Live

-Safely working near Jemena’s electricity infrastructure in Melbourne’s north west has just been made easier, with Jemena network information now available on the Look Up and Live app.
+Safely working near Jemena’s overhead electricity infrastructure in Melbourne’s north-west has been made easier, with Jemena network information available on the Look Up and Live app.

 Look up and live map